Can wood make a comeback as sustainable boat construction material?

 In another example, a hull is constructed from cedar strip planking, and protected by an outer skin made of linen vegetable fibre, this is impregnated and attached to the hull with organic epoxy resin.
 The total weight of the material is only 350 g/sqm which is about half the weight of a fibreglass structure of similar durability, and with a much lower carbon footprint.

 As part of the essential transition towards a more circular economy, our industry has an opportunity to move towards smart biobased materials made from fast-growing resources such as bamboo, or from softwoods bonded and reinforced with bioresins.
-In some cases, these alternatives could effectively substitute previously employed carbon intensive high performance composites.
+In some cases, these material alternatives could effectively substitute previously employed carbon intensive high performance composites.
 They can also replace slow-growing hardwoods, the use of which increases carbon emissions due to deforestation in tropical and sub-tropical areas.

 Further reading (pdf): Carbon storage utilising timber products.
 By Pablo van der Lugt, MSc, PhD